Taking advantage of and focusing on a particular real estate niche can be very beneficial.

 This matrix will allow you to generate and brainstorm new real estate niches.

-Additionally, I analyzed all the already existing real estate niches to find out the most profitable ones and what criteria to apply to find a profitable one.
+Additionally, I analyzed all the existing real estate niches to find the most profitable ones and what criteria to apply to find a profitable one.

 The Definition of a (Real Estate) Niche Market